kenf1/ITTF-Autoscrape/README.md

 This project is a continuation of my previous [ITTF_Rankings](https://github.com/kenf1/TT-DS/tree/main/Rankings) project where I obtained the dataset via R and Python webscraping.
 In this project, I will be using Python to scrape and build a dashboard of the most current [ITTF Men's Singles rankings](https://www.ittf.com/rankings/).

-The __ITTF Men's Singles Rankings__ dataset (located in `data/dataset.csv` will be automatically updated quarterly (every 3 months).
+The __ITTF Men's Singles Rankings__ dataset (located in `data/dataset.csv` will be automatically updated monthly.
 However, I still have the option to update the dataset manually.

 ***Note:*** To simplify the process and avoid running out of storage on this repo, both `data/dataset.csv` and `data/metadata.csv` will be overwritten each time the script is automatically or manually run.